AMWA-TV/is-device-configuration/docs/API requests.md

 }
 ```

 A successful response MUST be of type [NcMethodResult](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresult).
-If the request encountered an error then the response MUST either be of the type, or inherited from the type, [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).
+If the request encountered an error then the response MUST either be of the type, or inherited from the type, [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an error message.

 This is equivalent to invoking the specified method.